samuelbalogh/aws-cert-dva-c01/README.md

 ### Handle Lambda Service Exceptions

 AWS Lambda can occasionally experience transient service errors.
-In this case, invoking Lambda will result in a 500 error such as ServiceException, AWSLambdaException, or SdkClientException.
-As a best practice, proactively handle these exceptions in your state machine to Retry invoking your Lambda function, or to Catch the error.
+In this case, invoking Lambda will result in a `500` error such as `ServiceException`, `AWSLambdaException`, or `SdkClientException`.
+As a best practice, proactively handle these exceptions in your state machine to `Retry` invoking your Lambda function, or to `Catch` the error.

-Lambda errors are reported as Lambda.ErrorName.
+Lambda errors are reported as `Lambda.ErrorName`.
 To retry a Lambda service exception error, you could use the following Retry code.

 "Retry": [ {
    "ErrorEquals": [ "Lambda.ServiceException", "Lambda.AWSLambdaException", "Lambda.SdkClientException"],